Anurag252/Learning-Go/README.md

 `x := make([]int, 5, 10)`
 This creates an int slice with a length of 5 and a capacity of 10.

+If you are sure you know the exact size you want, you can specify the length and index into the slice to set the values.
+This is often done when transforming values in one slice and storing them in a second.
+The downside to this approach is that if you have the size wrong, you’ll end up with either zero values at the end of the slice or a panic from trying to access elements that don’t exist.

+In other situations, use make with a zero length and a specified capacity.
+This allows you to use append to add items to the slice.
+If the number of items turns out to be smaller, you won’t have an extraneous zero value at the end.
+If the number of items is larger, your code will not panic.

+The Go community is split between the second and third approaches.
+I personally prefer using append with a slice initialized to a zero length.
+It might be slower in some situations, but it is less likely to introduce a bug.

+A slice expression creates a slice from a slice.
+It’s written inside brackets and consists of a starting offset and an ending offset, separated by a colon (:).
+If you leave off the starting offset, 0 is assumed.
+Likewise, if you leave off the ending offset, the end of the slice is substituted.

+`x := []int{1, 2, 3, 4}
+y := x[:2]
+z := x[1:]
+d := x[1:3]
+e := x[:]
+fmt.Println("x:", x)
+fmt.Println("y:", y)
+fmt.Println("z:", z)
+fmt.Println("d:", d)
+fmt.Println("e:", e)`

+When you take a slice from a slice, you are not making a copy of the data.
+Instead, you now have two variables that are sharing memory.
+This means that changes to an element in a slice affect all slices that share that element.
+Let’s see what happens when we change values.

+x[a:b] --> means from a to b-1

+What’s going on?
+Whenever you take a slice from another slice, the subslice’s capacity is set to the capacity of the original slice, minus the offset of the subslice within the original slice.
+This means that any unused capacity in the original slice is also shared with any subslices.

+To avoid complicated slice situations, you should either never use append with a subslice or make sure that append doesn’t cause an overwrite by using a full slice expression.

+The full slice expression includes a third part, which indicates the last position in the parent slice’s capacity that’s available for the subslice.
+Subtract the starting offset from this number to get the subslice’s capacity.
+Example 3-8 shows lines three and four from the previous example, modified to use full slice expressions.

+`y := x[:2:2]
+z := x[2:4:4]`

+Slices aren’t the only thing you can slice.
+If you have an array, you can take a slice from it using a slice expression.
+This is a useful way to bridge an array to a function that only takes slices.
+However, be aware that taking a slice from an array has the same memory-sharing properties as taking a slice from a slice.
+If you run the following code on The Go Playground:

+`x := [4]int{5, 6, 7, 8}
+y := x[:2]
+z := x[2:]
+x[0] = 10
+fmt.Println("x:", x)
+fmt.Println("y:", y)
+fmt.Println("z:", z)`

+copy
+If you need to create a slice that’s independent of the original, use the built-in copy function.

+The copy function takes two parameters.
+The first is the destination slice and the second is the source slice.
+It copies as many values as it can from source to destination, limited by whichever slice is smaller, and returns the number of elements copied.
+The capacity of x and y doesn’t matter; it’s the length that’s important.

+You could also copy from the middle of the source slice:

+`x := []int{1, 2, 3, 4}
+y := make([]int, 2)
+copy(y, x[2:])`

+The copy function allows you to copy between two slices that cover overlapping sections of an underlying slice:

+x := []int{1, 2, 3, 4}
+num = copy(x[:3], x[1:])
+fmt.Println(x, num)

+You can use copy with arrays by taking a slice of the array.
+You can make the array either the source or the destination of the copy.

+## Strings and Runes and Bytes